kariudo/homeassistant-microsoft-todo/README.md

 The integration brings your Microsoft To Do tasks into Home Assistant and allows creating new tasks.

+This fork ([kariudo/homeassistant-microsoft-todo](https://github.com/kariudo/homeassistant-microsoft-todo)) supports better behavior for overdue tasks, and the ability to get tasks due today (useful for automations with notifications and TTS annoucements etc).

 ## Work in progress

 Work is still in progress and there might be breaking changes.
 Tasks for the 1st release are tracked on [the MVP board](https://github.com/black-roland/homeassistant-microsoft-todo/projects/2).